steno-aarhus/research/about/github.md

 with a lot of functionality.
 That means it can take time to become familiar and comfortable with it.

-The advantage of GitHub vs a dedicated website hosting service is that, if a research learns Git and GitHub, they can easily incorporate that into their own workflow and research.
-If they learn another tool, that knowledge and skill will only apply to that tool and not translate to improving their research workflow.
-So learning Git and GitHub in this case is an investment that has multiple sources of return, such as improving collaborative practices, improving reproducibility and transparency, and simplify the process of sharing their work with others.
+The advantage of GitHub compared to a dedicated website hosting service is that, if a researcher learns Git and GitHub, they can easily incorporate that knowledge into their own workflow and research.
+If they learn a website-specific tool, that knowledge and skill will only apply to that tool and not translate to improving their research workflow.
+So learning Git and GitHub in this case is an investment that has multiple sources of return, such as improving collaboration, improving reproducibility and transparency, and simplifying the process of sharing their work with others.

 Plus, many groups across Steno Aarhus are already using GitHub (e.g. the epidemiology group) and we have workshops and documentation to train